Gussy/solo-gimbal/README.md

 * `AZBootloader`: the bootloader that runs on the AZ board, and speaks mavlink to the autopilot
 * `Bootloader`: the CAN bootloader that is updated via the AZBootloader

 navigate to any of these folders, and run `make` to build, or open them in Code Composer Studio and hit the Build button.
+You can also run `make` from the top level folder to build all projects.

 ## Flashing